 Health Care Programs

 BadgerCare Plus is a health care coverage program for low-income Wisconsin residents.

-- Age 65 or older, blind or disabled,
+- Age 65 or older, blind, or disabled

-- Who are United States citizens or legal immigrants.
+- U.S. citizens or legal immigrants

 Family Planning Only Services

 The Family Planning Only Services Program provides certain family planning-related services to prevent unplanned pregnancies.
 This coverage is for both men and women.
 Covered services are limited to family planning and related services like testing and treatment of sexually transmitted diseases/infections.